 - Roasted chickpeas:- The air fryer or oven can make these snacks.

 The veggie chips and veggie straws are not the lousy snack choice, but they are not necessarily as healthy as the name implies.
-If you are looking for a healthy alternative to potato chips, you might better choose the potato chips and satisfy the snack cravings.
+If you are looking for a healthy alternative to potato chips, you might better choose potato chips and satisfy your snack cravings.
 However, if you want something actual veggie, you can select the veggie chips made up of some veggies with oil or salt.
-Otherwise, to ensure you are getting enough vegetables in the diet, consider snacking on the vegetables such as small peas, tomatoes, peppers, carrots, and cucumbers.
+Otherwise, to ensure you are getting enough vegetables in your diet, consider snacking on the vegetables such as small peas, tomatoes, peppers, carrots, and cucumbers.
 They are all delicious veggies paired with a dip such as guacamole, hummus, or any nuts or cheese.

 We hope you liked our Veggie Straws Nutrition Facts.
 For more such information, follow our Blog, foodiewish.com.